GeoscienceAustralia/PyRate/_sources/docker.rst.txt

 ------

 Can be used to run PyRate on linux, Windows and MacOS.
-Please follow the instruction at https://hub.docker.com/ to download and install docker on your machine.
+Please follow the instruction at https://hub.docker.com/ to download and install docker on your machine:

 ::